About us and the GDQ

 Ethical principle 3: The GDQ is intended to assist and support groups in working towards their goals.

-Ethical principle 4: The GDQ is a helpful tool and, whenever possible, training in its use should be made available to qualified professionals from non-profit and for-profit organisations without regard to their ability to pay.
+Ethical principle 4: The GDQ is a helpful tool and, whenever possible, training in its use should be made available to qualified professionals from non-profit and for-profit organisations.

 Ethical principle 5: The confidentiality of the contents of the GDQ must be preserved.